The Hunchback (1997 film): Plot

-Summary

 In 1480 Paris, Dom Claude Frollo finds an abandoned, deformed baby boy on the steps of Notre Dame and takes pity on him, believing him to be sent by God.
 He names the baby "Quasimodo", and raises him as his son.

 Twenty-five years later in 1505, on the day of the Feast of Fools, Quasimodo is named the King of Fools by Clopin, the King of the Roma.
 A young Romani woman named Esmeralda honors Quasimodo with a dance.
 Both Frollo and Gringoire, a wandering poet, see her dancing, and both are entranced by her.
 Frollo stops the dance and scolds Quasimodo for leaving Notre Dame, telling him that if he ever goes outside the cathedral again, Frollo will not help him.

 Frollo, after whipping himself for his lustful thoughts towards Esmeralda, pays two guards to kidnap her.
 They attempt to take her by force, but their plan is thwarted by Gringoire and Quasimodo, who protect her as Quasimodo is apprehended.
 Gringoire ultimately is nearly hanged by the Roma for trespassing on the Court of Miracles, but Esmeralda says she will marry him in return for rescuing her.

 Angered by Quasimodo's disobedience, Frollo allows Quasimodo to be whipped in public for attacking Esmeralda, even though he is innocent.
-Esmeralda begs King Louis XI to stop the torture, but the King regards her as not a "real woman" and refuses to listen to her.
+Esmeralda begs King Louis XII to stop the torture, but the King regards her as not a "real woman" and refuses to listen to her.
 Quasimodo is left for public humiliation for one hour, during which the crowd throws fruit at him.
 Quasimodo begs the crowd for water.
 Instead of helping him, they mock him further by shouting "Water" back at him.
 Frollo ignores Quasimodo's pleas for help.
 Esmeralda later gives Quasimodo some water.
 As a result, he becomes deeply infatuated with her.
 When he comes back to Notre Dame, he falls to the floor and cries while Frollo consoles him.

 Esmeralda and Gringoire's sham marriage eventually grows into real love.
 A jealous Frollo disguises himself and reveals to Esmeralda the depths of his feelings to her.
 Esmeralda reads his palm and sees death.
 Terrified, she runs away, dropping her knife.
 Frollo takes the knife and stabs Minister Gauchére with it, believing the man to be a sinner for reading books other than the Bible.